I'm Alright (Loudon Wainwright III album)

 I'm Alright is a 1985 album by Loudon Wainwright III.
 It was his third release on Rounder Records, recorded in London.
 It was produced by Richard Thompson, who also played electric lead guitar on several songs.
 The back cover features a photo of the two together, captioned 'Loud and Rich'.

-The poignant "Screaming Issue", one of Wainwright's few collaborations – this time with Terre Roche of The Roches – was never compiled, nor has it appeared on a live album.
+The poignant "Screaming Issue", one of Wainwright's few collaborations – this time with Terre Roche of the Roches – was never compiled, nor has it appeared on a live album.
 It concerned his then infant daughter Lucy Wainwright Roche, who has since played and recorded with him.

-This album continued Wainwright's reinvention of himself as an acoustic-based artist, and was the first of his Richard Thompson produced collaborations, which would peak critically the following year with More Love Songs.
+This album continued Wainwright's reinvention of himself as an acoustic-based artist, and was the first of his Thompson production collaborations, which would peak critically the following year with More Love Songs.

-Richard Thompson continued to tour with Wainwright, and Danny Thompson of Pentangle into the late 1990s.
+Thompson continued to tour with Wainwright, and Danny Thompson of Pentangle into the late 1990s.
 His most recent appearance on a LW3 album was 2003's So Damn Happy.

 The album was nominated for the "Best Contemporary Folk Recording" Grammy.